cloudmesh-community/fa19-516-144/project/report.md

 re-encryption, but is vulnerable to side-channel attacks **and** requires extensive thought on how an attacker could acquire the keys.

-### Replacing the EncryptFile class
+### Encrypting Abritrarily Large Files

-The EncryptFile class can be replaced by the combination of CmsEncryptor, CmsHasher, and KeyHandler classes.
-The KeyHandler class generates and verifies the integrity of keys.
-The CmsEncryptor has an implementation of full file encryption.
-Namely the `CmsEncryptor.encrypt_file()` function.
-This function has not been tested with arbitrarily large files.
+The EncryptFile class was replaced by the `CmsEncryptor` and `KeyHandler` classes.
+The `CmsEncryptor.encrypt_file()` function is responsible for encrypting the contents of any given file path.
+This function has undergone testing files but not with large file sizes.
+Namely it has not tested file sizes that are larger than the machines memory limits.

-Provided testing has been conducted, all references to the EncryptFile should be replaced by the relevant CmsEncryptor, CmsHasher, or KeyHandler functions.
+To ensure the functionality is correct file sizes of 50GB+ should be encrypted and decrypted to ensure that data is not lost or unencrypted.

 ### Matching More Cases than Intended with Cloudmesh.Security.Secrets Section